NORTH ADAMS -- Kelsey Marini, Massachusetts College of Liberal Arts senior, had never scraped paint off of a metal bridge.

 Across the city, other community members were picking up trash and brush along a quarter-mile walking trail on Willow Dell.

 "We want to make this place nice and bring people down to the river," Hoosic River Revival board member Richie Doucette said.
-"Hopefully this trail will someday have flowers and maybe benches."

 The trail, which runs along the Hoosic River and connects Union Street with Willow Dell, was completely overgrown when students in the E3 Academy, an alternative learning program out of Drury High School, undertook the project at the beginning of the school year.